sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/214_Fetching_products.md

 Mongoose is more flexible with this, as it works fine even if the string equivalent is used.
 This behavior is consistent across all query methods.

-There is a caveat though - `_id` argument passed as direct string (as opposed to in an object) doesn't work.
+There is a caveat though - in query methods inherited from 'mongodb', like `.find`, the `_id` as direct string argument doesn't work. mAid - `mongodb` shorthand is left as is.

 Details:
 - Passing direct `_id` works only if it's passed as an ObjectId - string won't work.
 - When `_id` is passed in an object, both string or ObjectId work.
 ```js